Scene in Pleasant Valley, Maryland; Staff of Union General George McClellen, circa 1862

 [This] scene in Pleasant Valley, Maryland, may have been far from tranquil for the lone black female figure that occupies a space of margin among the seated and standing group.
 During the war, black men and women escaped from their owners and resided at Union camps as contraband.
 In exchange for their freedom, many slaves labored at the camps and offered information about the environs to aid military advances of the Union Army.

 This picture was taken in October 1862, just after the preliminary version of the Emancipation Proclamation was issued by Union president Abraham Lincoln.
-The story of black women and men would have a more significant impact in the future than this picture would indicate.
+Black women and men would have a far greater impact on the war than this picture would indicate.